-- Students receiving a final grade of lower than a B- in MHL 104 will be ineligible to move to the BM degree. - Students on academic, performance, or disciplinary probation will be ineligible for transfer from the PD to the BM. - Students whose performance on the assessment exam does not demonstrate adequate ability to be successful in the BM.
+- Students on academic, performance, or disciplinary probation will be ineligible for transfer from the PD to the BM. - Students whose performance on the assessment exam does not demonstrate adequate ability to be successful in the BM.

 Students who are not prepared to transfer to the BM at conclusion of the first year of study must remain in the PD program and will graduate in the prescribed four years.